eagles-project/skywalker/docs/example.md

 === "CO2 gas"
     ![CO2 gas law isotherms](images/co2_gas_isotherms_c.png)

+### Exercises

+1. Experiment with different values of $a$ and $b$.
+Are there values that trigger interesting or surprising behavior?
+Try to interpret these values physically.

 ## Part 2: Determining the Saturation Vapor Pressure in Carbon Dioxide

 You may be curious about what's happening with the blue curve representing the isotherm for $T = 273$ K for carbon dioxide.
-If you follow the curve starting from the right, the curve represents a compression process for the gas at a constant temperature.
-Somewhere around $V = 2 \times 10^{-4}$ m$^3$, something funny happens: the gas pressure *decreases* under compression.
+If you follow the curve starting from the right, it represents a compression process for the gas at a constant temperature.
+Somewhere around $V = 2 \times 10^{-4}$ m$^3$, something funny
+happens: the gas pressure *decreases* under compression.
 This simply doesn't happen in reality.
 What's going on?

 What's going on is a phase change: carbon dioxide condenses to liquid form under these conditions.
 The gas is no longer in a homogeneous state, and the Van der Waals equation of state isn't satisfied for the gas/liquid mixture.
 Rather, the pressure (called the **saturation vapor pressure**) remains constant alongside the temperature over the course of the phase change.
-One way to understand this is that under a phase change, the system reconfigures its binding energy but not its kinetic energy.
+One way to understand this is that under a phase change, the system alters its binding energy but not its kinetic energy.
 The pressure in a Van der Waals gas depends only on its kinetic energy (because it assumes that the particles interact only weakly), so it remains constant.

 In other words, the saturation vapor pressure is a horizontal line over the course of the phase change.
 It looks like this: